ethers-io/ext-provider-ganache/README.md

 API
 ---

+### `new GanacheProvider(optionsOrGanache?)`

+When constructing a GanacheProvider, either the standard options normally passed to Ganache may be used or an existing Ganache instance created with the desired configuration.

 ### `provider.snapshot() => Promise<() => void>`

 Takes a snapshot of the current state and resolves to a function, that